-Community Dietitians support and encourage workplaces and their caterers to adopt a ‘whole workplace’ approach to healthier eating.
-Caterers are encouraged to provide and promote healthy food choices on their menus and provide a healthy eating environment.
+Public Health Dietitians support and encourage workplaces and their caterers to adopt a ‘whole workplace’ approach to healthier eating.
+Caterers are encouraged to provide a healthy eating environment and healthy food choices on their menus.

 As more and more people are eating outside the home, caterers have an increasing influence on what people eat.
 Therefore, they play a key role in shaping the nations future health.

 There are two Award Schemes which reward caterers for their effort and commitment in providing healthy food choices within a healthy environment.